RE-Price-Predictor/ml-predictor/README.md

 - Option 2: Income, Adj-ed price.
 R^2: = 0.976
     - [Colab Notebook](https://drive.google.com/file/d/1VW0u7EV1SOhQ3hfOtzSRNjJALdIyeVSz/view?usp=sharing)

+### Data Clean Up and Model Training
+Reading in and merging the data for historical house sales and median household incomes Dropping rows with NaN from the combined dataframe Removing outliers
+Creating training and testing datasets with the following break down (2/3 training data vs. 1/3 Testing data)

+### Discussion and Postmortem

+Our original data set was incomplete
+  Data didn’t contain information for all US states Many records had missing values for # beds/baths and/or house sizes

+Original data set didn’t contain all the information we wanted to use:
+  Median Household income had to be source separately.

+Model accuracy decreased as we decreased the maximum house prices used in the model.
+This is potentially due to other factors/variables that are not part of our current model inputs:
+  School district score
+  Neighbourhood quality
+  Commute

 - Option 3 - Income, Adj-ed price < $2MM 0.959
     - [Colab Notebook](https://drive.google.com/file/d/1ntigbYutpz98qIb6KCoG0gpw17y-YJcn/view?usp=sharing)